thomasWeise/oa/performance/codingAndReproducibility/README.md

 Or we could implement it as a hash set.
 All three data structures have different time complexities for searching and inserting elements.
 These will result in different algorithm performances.
+Using efficient data structures can very significantly improve the algorithm performance&nbsp;[@J2002ATGTTEAOA; @WWLC2019IIIOADTM].

 Moreover, the performance may also depend on how the hardware supports the implementation.
-Maybe the set mentioned above is always small enough to fit into the cache of the CPU.
+Maybe the set mentioned above is always small enough to fit into the cache of the CPU&nbsp;[@M2001EAOA] if implemented as simple list, but a hash implementation would be too large.
-As a result, the linear unsorted list implementation may be fastest, although it has the worst theoretical complexity.
+As a result, the linear unsorted list implementation may be fastest, although it has the worst theoretical complexity for searching.
 Finally, all performance measurements may also depend on the software environment, programming language, and compiler optimization.